Queensway, Hong Kong

 Queensway (金鐘道 (gam1 zung1 dou6)) is a major road in the Admiralty area of Central, Hong Kong.
-It was originally a section of Queen's Road East and forms part of the continuum of Queen's Road that had been split into Queen's Road West, Queen's Road Central, Queensway, and Queen's Road East after World War II.
-At its western end it splits into Queen's Road Central and Des Voeux Road Central while at its eastern end it merges into Hennessy Road, at the junction with Queen's Road East.
+It was originally a section of Queen's Road East, and forms part of the continuum of Queen's Road which had been split into Queen's Road West, Queen's Road Central, Queensway, and Queen's Road East after World War II.
+At its western end it splits into Queen's Road Central and Des Voeux Road Central, whilst at its eastern end it merges into Hennessy Road, at the junction with Queen's Road East.

 Name

 Queensway was formally separated and given its own name when the extensive military and naval sites that dominated this area were redeveloped around the 1960s.
-Its Chinese name can be translated as Golden Bell Road, a reference to a notable bell once located in the adjacent Admiralty Dock, and does not include 'Queen'.
+Its Chinese name can be translated as Golden Bell Road – a reference to a notable bell once located in the adjacent Admiralty Dock, and does not include the word 'Queen'.

 The road is one of only a handful in the territory to have a name consisting of a single word.
 Other examples are Glenealy (Central), Smithfield (Kennedy Town) and Broadway (Lai Chi Kok).
 As a result, the road is often mistakenly referred to as Queensway Road.

 Important buildings

 A view of Queensway in August 2009; facing its west-end; from the skyway connecting Pacific Place with Queensway Plaza.
 The Government Offices, Hong Kong Park, The Bank of China and Lippo Centre can be seen in the vicinity.

 Commercial buildings in Queensway in May 2006.
 View is eastward; the one-storey Queensway Plaza is on the left, displaying the large "Q" logo.
 In the centre above the Plaza is the United Centre.
 On the right is the Pacific Place mall, topped by, from closest: Swire offices, the JW Marriott Hotel and 3 Pacific Place (not on Queensway).
 In the centre, a Skyway links the two malls with the tram lines running underneath.

-The road is home to a large amount of landmarks, with its northbound lane housing landmarks such as the Cheung Kong Centre; Bank of China Tower; Hong Kong Park (including Flagstaff House and the Museum of Tea Ware); Queensway Government Offices; the High Court; and the Swire-owned Pacific Place, a shopping centre and office tower complex incorporating the Conrad, Island Shangri-La and Marriott hotels, while its southbound lane houses Chater Garden, site of Hong Kong's former main cricket ground; the Lippo Centre; Queensway Plaza - a one-storey shopping mall next to the United Centre office block, also linked to Pacific Place opposite by means of a fully enclosed skywalk; the small Harcourt Garden; and, at the Wan Chai end, the Hong Kong Police Headquarters.
+The road is home to a large amount of landmarks, with its northbound lane housing such notable buildings as the Cheung Kong Centre; Bank of China Tower; Hong Kong Park (including Flagstaff House and the Museum of Tea Ware); Queensway Government Offices; the High Court; and the Swire-owned Pacific Place, a shopping centre and office tower complex incorporating the Conrad, Island Shangri-La and Marriott hotels.
+Landmarks located along the southbound lane include: Chater Garden, which is the former site of Hong Kong's main cricket ground; the Lippo Centre; Queensway Plaza - a one-storey shopping mall next to the United Centre office block which is also linked to Pacific Place opposite by means of a fully enclosed skywalk; the small Harcourt Garden; and (at the Wan Chai end) the Hong Kong Police Headquarters.